What we're doing

 June 2017 to September 2018: 13 properties have been purchased for the project totalling $1.57 million, with 3 still to be purchased.
 The purchases were either sites to source borrow material, of the stopbank footprint.
 The remaining property acquisitions are expected to be completed by July 2018.
 The total land purchase cost estimate is forecast to be around $1.8m.

-26 October 2018: Resource consent decision released - consent approved to undertake the stopbank improvements.
+26 October 2018 - resource consent was approved to undertake the stopbank improvements.
 Resource consent was declined for the provision to allow for cycle trails to be constructed along the stopbanks.

 February 2019 - April 2019: Construction on first section of eastern stopbank (approx between Ford and Ferry Roads).